- Chai Hu

 Compounds called saikosaponins, isolated from bupleurum, are considered responsible for the plant’s medicinal activities.
 In laboratory studies, saikosaponins are able to interfere with the processes that cause inflammation, as well as cause cell death (apoptosis) in cancer cells by increasing the expression of tumor-suppressor genes.
 Saikosaponin-d in particular has shown ability to enhance mouse T-lymphocytes function in laboratory tests.
 It is not known whether these effects occur in the human body.

 Many of the clinical studies of bupleurum have been performed in Japan using formulas such as Sho-saiko-to.

 NOTE: The following uses and descriptions of effectiveness apply to bupleurum only.
-Please see the Sho-saiko-to monograph for information regarding the effectiveness of bupleurum in combination with other herbs.
+Please see our monograph on Sho-saiko-to for information regarding the effectiveness of bupleurum in combination with other herbs.

 - To treat cancer